mmonfils/neighborhood-lab-dsm/CODE_OF_CONDUCT.md

 # Front Porch Standards

 ## Our Goal
 We want to build a stronger community, block by block.
 To make that happen, we need a space that is welcoming, helpful, and deeply respectful of the diverse history and people living across central Iowa.
+Following the model of Dr. Ralph Bunche, we believe the most durable systems are built locally through patient understanding and clear, objective facts.

 ## Our Standards

 * **Be a good neighbor.** Treat every single person here with basic kindness and respect.
 We are here to listen to each other and cooperate, not win arguments or prove who is right.
 * **Share the chair.** This is a collaborative space.
 Listen carefully to local perspectives and respect the actual lived experiences of people on the ground.
-* **Focus on strengths.** We look for what is already strong in our neighborhoods, not just what is wrong.
+* **Focus on strengths.** We look at our blocks for what we have, not just what we need.
 Keep discussions focused on mapping out local community wealth, meaning our tools, skills, and knowledge, and building practical solutions together.
 * **Stay local.** Keep your focus firmly on the physical reality of central Iowa neighborhoods rather than getting pulled into national news debates or abstract political arguments.

 ## Looking Out for the Space
-If you run into behavior that feels aggressive, makes people feel unwelcome, or goes against these neighborly guidelines, let the project creators know.
-We want to keep this space safe and productive, and we will remove comments or participants that refuse to respect the spirit of the front porch.
+If friction arises, such as a misunderstanding over shared tools or a breakdown in the neighborly guidelines of the network, our first step is always direct, respectful communication.
+Rather than letting a small issue escalate, two neighbors can simply walk over for a quiet, diplomatic chat on the porch.
+Reminding each other that the block runs on mutual respect is how we keep our community tight-knit, safe, and self-reliant.